Torvec/dog-runner-game/README.md

 - Added 3 more levels
 - Added more enemy types/sprites with different behaviors so each level has different enemies
-- Added projectiles that the player can shoot to defeat enemies
+- Added projectiles that the player can shoot to defeat enemies along with an ammo system
 - Added a power level system to control when the player can use the fire roll ability
-- Added a start menu, scoreboard, credits, how to play, and game complete menu screens
+- Added a start menu, scoreboard, credits, controls, tutorial, and game complete menu screens
 - Added pause and resume functionality for each level
 - Added a game over and level complete states for each level
 - Added a restart level functionality